marcos4503/smart-branch-switch/README.md

 > [!NOTE]
 > You don't need to keep the BAT/SH file in your Local Repository if you don't want to.
 Also, the name of the BAT/SH file doesn't matter.
 If you want to change the name, you can do so without any problems.

+# ⏱️ Tips for Better Performance

+If you want to ensure that the Smart Branch Switch runs at peak performance and without unexpected issues while you work on your Local Repository, follow the tips below!

+### 🔍 Disable Windows File Indexing

+Disable <a href="https://support.microsoft.com/en-us/windows/search-indexing-in-windows-da061c83-af6b-095c-0f7a-4dfecda4d15a">Windows File Indexing</a> for your Local Repository, or for the parent folder of your Local Repository.
+This helps Windows avoid indexing files it shouldn't in certain cases, improving overall performance.